REST API

 The client includes the

-in the Authorization header when making subsequent API requests:Authorization: Bearer <access_token>
+access_tokenin the Authorization header when making subsequent API requests:Authorization: Bearer <access_token> -

 The API validates the token, ensuring only authorized clients can access the specified endpoints.